-C. Resource Guides.
+C. Establishment of Provisional Resource Guides.

-Factors which may influence or affect the condition of the primary streamflow-influenced ORVs include flow, temperature, macroinvertebrates, and water quality.
-Resource Guides are established for each of these factors as part of this SG Plan.
-These guides are subject to the qualifications on their use described in Section III.A.2 and Section VII.B.3 of this SG Plan.15 a.
-Seasonal flows:
+Factors which may influence or affect the condition of the primary streamflow-influenced ORVs include flow-levels, temperature, and water quality.
+Provisional Resource Guides are established for each of these factors as part of this SG Plan.
+These guides are subject to the qualifications on their use described in Section III.A.2- and Section VII.B.3- of this SG Plan.